-The Dublin School of Grinds is running six-hour, intensive Junior Certificate crash courses at the end of May and the beginning of June.
+The Dublin School of Grinds is running 1-day, intensive Junior Certificate crash courses at the end of May and the beginning of June.
 These courses give 3rd Year students the best possible advantage as they prepare for the all-important State Examinations.
 One last ounce of effort could make all the difference.

 These courses are designed to:

 Note: At these courses our teachers will predict what questions are most likely to appear on your exam paper.
 These questions will be covered in detail and our teachers will provide you with model A1 answers.